See how much solar panels cost in your area

 Solar Panel Cost

-The cost of solar panels has declined dramatically over the last decade, and solar systems now offer more value to homeowners than they ever have before.
+The cost of solar panels has declined dramatically over the last several decades and, with a sharp rise in utility electricity rates in 2022, home solar now offers more cost savings potential than ever before.

-The cost of solar panels has declined substantially over the last decade as the industry has matured and reached production at the largest global scale.
+The price of solar panels has declined substantially over the last decade as the industry has matured and reached production at the largest global scale.

 Just like computers, big-screen TVs, and cell phones, the economies of scale that solar panels now enjoy have produced a dramatic cost curve that has fundamentally changed the energy industry.